RorYin/BirthdayReminderTgBot/README.md

 + Done, bot is ready to use, check with "/start" command.

 # Airtable Guide

 > Here is how to your airtable base and table should look like, here "Birthday" is the base name, and "V1Data" is the table name.
 >
 ![AirtableBase Example](https://raw.githubusercontent.com/RorYin/BirthdayReminderTgBot/main/AirtableBase.png)

+# Tips

++ Deploy on pythonanywhere and set the task for ScheduledTask.py to whatever time u want the bot to check and send update, currently it is set to 12AM for my deployed bot.

 <br>